splitbrain/docker-phpfarm/README.md

 ----------------------------------------

 [Gitlab-CI](https://about.gitlab.com/gitlab-ci/) users can use this image to automate testing against different PHP versions.
-For detailled info refer to the gitlab-ci documentation.
+For detailed info refer to the gitlab-ci documentation.

 Here's a simple ``.gitlab-ci.yml`` example using phpunit.